A 2:1 honours degree in a relevant discipline or equivalent qualification is required.

 Consideration will be given to those who hold a lower classification who can demonstrate they are capable of performing at the level required to complete the course successfully.

 Months of entry

-The County of Cheshire and the City of Chester have had a long association with the British military, and there is a comprehensive range of relevant and accessible source material relating to the study of military history deposited locally and within the easily accessible North West region.
+The County of Shropshire and the town of Shrewsbury have a long association with the British military, and there is a wide range of relevant and accessible source material relating to the study of British military history deposited locally and regionally.

 Qualification and course duration

 Course contact details